Amplitude chimera and chimera death induced by external dynamical agents: Interacting two layer networks

 \subsection{Characterization of chimera states and their transitions}

-In order to characterize the nature of chimera states, we calculate the strength of incoherence (S)~\cite{Gopal}, as introduced by Gopal, et. al. Computing this strength of incoherence (S) will help us to distinguish chimera state from various collective dynamical states such as the coherent state and incoherent state and can thus be used to study dynamical transitions in the system.
+In order to characterize the nature of chimera states, we calculate the strength of incoherence (S), as introduced by Gopal, et. al. ~\cite{Gopal}.
+This index will help us to distinguish chimera state from various other collective dynamical states such as the coherent state and incoherent state and can thus be used to study dynamical transitions in the system.
 We start by calculating $w_{l,i} = x_{l,i}-x_{l,i+1}$, where $l=1,2...d$ represents the dimension of individual units in the ensemble, $i =1,2,3, . . . ,N$.
 We divide the oscillators into $M$ bins of equal size $n = N/M$, and the local standard deviation $\sigma(m)$ is defined as

 where $\bar{w}=\frac{1}{n}\sum_{j=n(m-1)+1}^{mn} w_{l,j}(t)$ and $\left\langle \cdots\right\rangle_t$ represents average over time.
 Now S is defined as,

 where $\Theta(\cdot)$ is the Heaviside step function. $\delta$ is a predefined threshold value, which is taken to be very small, usually fixed as a certain percentage of difference between $x_{l,i_{max}}$ and $x_{l,i_{min}}$.
 In the present study we take $M=20$ and $\delta=0.2$.
 In the incoherent domains $\sigma_l(m)$ has some finite value greater than $\delta$, hence the value of $s_m=0$, while in the coherent domains $\sigma_l(m)$ is always zero, and hence $s_m= 1$.
 Consequently, $S$ takes the value $S=0$ for spatially synchronized state, $S=1$ for completely desynchronized state and take intermediate value between 0 and 1 (i.e. $0<S<1$) for chimera state or cluster state.
 The strength of incoherence (S) is shown in Fig.~\ref{fig4}(a) as a function of the interlayer coupling strength $\epsilon$ which indicates regions of spatial synchronization, non-synchronization and chimera states in L1.